dmorrissey14/AntiPong/README.md

 ## Authors
 Duncan Morrissey

-Created as a project for Adv Java Programming at BU MET 622.
+Created as a project for BU MET 622.

 ## License
 This project is licensed under the MIT License.